 Mallory McGuinness | June 5, 2020

-Parylene is a type of coating material applied to substrates using chemical vapor deposition (CVD).
-Because the Parylene deposits onto the surface molecule by molecule, it offers a thorough coating with excellent adaptable properties.
-It can protect against caustic substances, acids, water and much more.
-Its adaptability is enhanced by the fact that several types of Parylene coating exist, all suited for a range of industrial applications.
+Parylene is a chemical compound applied to substrates using chemical vapor deposition (CVD).
+Because Parylene coating deposits onto the surface molecule by molecule, it forms a defect and pinhole-free coating with excellent conformality.
+Parylene resists chemicals, can protect against caustic substances, acids, and corrosion, and more.
+Unlike conventional conformal coatings, Parylene is ultra-thin, providing superior coverage at 50% thickness.
+Its adaptability is enhanced by the fact that several types of Parylene coating exist, all suited for various industrial applications.

 What’s the Difference Between Parylene Types?

-The Parylene types covered in this guide are all characterized by different chemical compositions and various physical properties.
-When using this substance and its numerous manifestations, you’ll notice that they all have different levels of permeability, dielectric strength and other defining qualities.
-Choosing the best one depends on what application you’re using it for and what kind of substrate you’re coating.
+The Parylene types covered in this guide are all characterized by different chemical compositions and physical properties.
+When using this substance and its numerous manifestations, you’ll notice that they all have different levels of permeability, dielectric strength, and other defining qualities.
+Choosing the best one depends on what application you’re using it for and what substrate you’re coating.

-Here are several different Parylene types explained, including best application use:
+Here are several different types explained, including the best application use: